vindvaki/libzonotope/README.md

   `Combination_kernel_container`).

 - `include/reverse_search.hpp`: Implements a completely generic
-  reverse search algorithm (using functors for adjacency checks and local search).
+  [reverse search algorithm] by Avis and Fukuda, using functors for adjacency checks and local search.

 - `include/cell_enum.hpp`: Implements the functors for reverse search to perform cell enumeration in arrangements, and a wrapper function that finds a root cell.
 By providing an appropriate output functor, this can be used for vertex enumeration in zonotopes.
+This algorithm is also from the [original reverse search paper by Avis and Fukuda][2].

 - `include/vertex_enum.hpp`: Implements vertex enumeration in
   zonotopes using depth-first-search in the dual arrangement with